Tank Vs Tankless Water Purifier: Top 5 Reasons to Pick Tankless

 If it’s an R.O type filter, it will take a longer time to fill up the water tank as compared to Ultrafiltration or Nanotech membrane filters.
 Due to how fine the pores are for a reverse osmosis filter, water moves much slower.

-When you need to clean the kitchen countertop, a tankless model is a lot more easier to move than a
+When you need to clean the kitchen countertop, a tankless model is a lot more easier to move than a tank type.

 2) Electric Saving: Hot water tanks uses more electricity as compared to tankless type.